gobeyondidentity/developer-docs/guides/integrate-wordpress.md

 ---
-title: Integrate Beyond Identity Passwordless Authentication into Wordpress
+title: Wordpress
-sidebar_position: 1
+sidebar_position: 6
 ---

-# Integrate with Wordpress
+# Integrate Beyond Identity Passwordless Authentication into Wordpress

 This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a Wordpress site.